9_Rendering 3D Scenes

 Make sure there are no errors and save the file.

-setting to define supported values for the drawStyle
+setting defines values for the drawStyle

 The values “connected”, “loop”, and “segments” are easier to understand than the OpenGL draw style constants of GL_LINE_STRIP